 The Government’s total direct spend on tertiary education is forecast to be approximately $4.3 billion in 2016/17.
 The Government is investing $256.5 million over four years in tertiary education through the Tertiary Education package for Budget 2016.

-The Tertiary Education initiatives are a part of the ‘Innovative New Zealand’ package.
+The Tertiary Education initiatives are a part of the ‘Innovative New Zealand (external link) ’ package.

 Innovative New Zealand is a series of 25 initiatives that will see $761.4 million invested over the next four years in science, skills, tertiary education and regional development initiatives.
 These will help diversify the economy, and support more jobs and higher wages for New Zealanders in the decade ahead.

-The Tertiary Education Commission is the lead operational agency for the tertiary education sector, and will implement many of the Budget 2016 initiatives.
+The Tertiary Education Commission (external link) is the lead operational agency for the tertiary education sector, and will implement many of the Budget 2016 initiatives.

 Last reviewed: Has this been useful?
 Give us your feedback